J-HERTz: J-PLUS Heritage Exploration of Radio Targets at z $<$ 5: A radio-optical catalog for the Northern Hemisphere

 \subsection{Catalog description}

 The J-HERTz catalog contains $489\,897$ objects found in J-PLUS DR3 and LoTSS DR2.
 The available information for each object includes IDs, optical fluxes and magnitudes, radio fluxes and sizes, WISE band magnitudes, photometric and spectroscopic redshifts and source classification.
-The catalog is accessible through the J-PLUS DR3 Data Access Services\footnote{\url{https://archive.cefca.es/catalogues/jplus-dr3}} and can be queried through TAP or ADQL services.
+The whole catalog is available in the online version of this publication and in Zenodo at doi:\url{10.5281/zenodo.17651891}.
+Additionally, a reduced version with the object IDs and some of the value-added parameters is accessible through the J-PLUS DR3 Data Access Services\footnote{\url{https://archive.cefca.es/catalogues/jplus-dr3}} and can be queried through TAP or ADQL services.
 All the included parameters are listed in the Appendix.
 We show the distribution of some of the main properties in Section \ref{sec:properties} and discuss them in Section \ref{sec:Discussion}.